tltommu/apprenticeship_project/README.md

 npx playwright install
 ```

-To execute unit tests with Playwright within this repo, use the following command:
+To execute unit tests with Playwright within this repo, make sure your local-development server is running before using the following command:

 ```bash
 npx playwright test form-e2e.spec.ts